creativeinflux/respringboard/README.md

 	</script>

-The examples show the plugin initalized with the default options (class name etc.), check the options section to customise your own class name.
+The examples show the plugin initialised with the default options (class name etc.), check the options section to customise your own class name.

 Make sure you also check the examples included in the repo.

-### css ###
+### CSS ###

-You will need to apply at least some basic css otherwise it will look a complete mess, check the examples for more advanced styles, below are the absolute bare essentials:
+You will need to apply at least some basic CSS otherwise it will look a complete mess, check the examples for more advanced styles, below are the absolute bare essentials:

 	.item {
 		display: inline-block;